 - Loss of ability to identify people, places, the date, or self

 - Loss of motion or sensation, weakness, numbness or loss of coordination

 - Kids will not stop crying and cannot be consoled

 We’ll continue the conversation about concussions in part two.

 Feel free to ask your SMA expert consultant any questions you may have on this topic.

 Take the #72HoursChallenge, and join the community.
-As a thank you for being a valued subscriber to Straight, No Chaser, we’d like to offer you a complimentary 30-day membership at www.72hourslife.com.
+As a thank you for being a valued subscriber, we’d like to offer you a complimentary 30-day membership at www.72hourslife.com.
 Just use the code #NoChaser, and yes, it’s ok if you share!

 Order your copy of Dr. Sterling’s new books There are 72 Hours in a Day: Using Efficiency to Better Enjoy Every Part of Your Life and The 72 Hours in a Day Workbook: The Journey to The 72 Hours Life in 72 Days at Amazon or at www.72hourslife.com.
 Receive introductory pricing with orders!

-Thanks for liking and following Straight, No Chaser!
+Thanks for liking and following SNC!
 This public service provides a sample of what http://www.SterlingMedicalAdvice.com (SMA) and 844-SMA-TALK offers.
-Please share our page with your friends on WordPress, like us on Facebook @ SterlingMedicalAdvice.com and follow us on Twitter at @asksterlingmd.
+Please share our page with your friends on WordPress, like us on Facebook @ and follow us on Twitter at @asksterlingmd.

 Copyright © 2018 · Sterling Initiatives, LLC · Powered by WordPress